 When calling 911,

-there to help.
+Remember to stay calm, the 9.1.1. operator is there to help.
 Follow any instructions the 911 operator gives you.

 Remember Do Not Block Fire Hydrants